onedr0p/cluster-template/README.md

 5. Complete filling out the rest of the `bootstrap/vars/config.yaml` configuration file.

     5a.
+Ensure `bootstrap_acme_production_enabled` is set to `false`.

+    5b.
 [Optional] Update `bootstrap/vars/addons.yaml` and enable applications you would like included.

-6. Once done run the following command which will verify and generate all the files needed to continue.
+6. Once done run the following command which will verify and generate all the files needed to continue:

     ```sh
     task configure
     ```

-📍 _The configure task will create a `./ansible` directory and the following directories under `./kubernetes`._
+📍 _The configure task will create an `./ansible` directory and the following directories under `./kubernetes`:_

 ```sh
 📁 kubernetes      # Kubernetes cluster defined as code